Michael Harris II Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 17th in the league.

-- In his most recent time out on Tuesday against the Pittsburgh Pirates, the lefty tossed 3 2/3 innings, allowing one earned run while surrendering three hits.
+- The right-hander's last time out was on Wednesday against the Pittsburgh Pirates, when he went five innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.